 By Paul Clennam

-Ryan Giggs will tell incoming Manchester United manager Louis van Gaal that he wants to continue his playing career at Old Trafford for another season.
+Ryan Giggs will tell incoming Manchester United manager Louis van Gaal that he wants to continue his playing career at Old Trafford for another season, Goal can reveal.

 Giggs, who was placed in charge of first-team affairs in the wake of David Moyes' sacking last month, brought himself onto the pitch for the last 20 minutes of United's 3-1 victory over Hull City on Tuesday evening for what many believed would prove his final playing appearance at Old Trafford.